carpentries-incubator/lc-litsearchr/_episodes/04-create-a-working-directory.md

 ~~~
 {: .language-r}

-Typing in `list.files()` shows that the directory only contains mylesson.R.
+Typing in `list.files()` shows that the directory contains mylesson.R.

 ~~~
 list.files()